dmvelasco/ABC_project/README.md

 ##### bwa.sh
 Arrayed read mapping using BWA-mem for multiple accessions declared in an array.

+##### fastqc.sh
+Quality control of fastq files using FastQC, a java program that produces zipped html output.

 ##### merge.sh
 For merging BAM files to use with PopBAM.